-If a student misses an exam it will be possible to write a make-up exam, but the make-up exam will be in essay format.
+If a student misses an exam it will be possible to write a make-up exam, but all make-up exams will be essay format.

 Handing in exercises late will result in losing 25% of the total for each day.
 Late Assignments should be handed in to the Anthropology Main Office (JBB 208) to be time stamped.
 Do not slide it under my door!
 If students miss class, they are responsible for obtaining their own notes.
 I do not give out my class notes.